kenrector/sigma-cpv-kit/README.md

 BAD BILLING NUMBER IN RECORD

 when leaving the create or modify operation.
-If you get this message use CTL-Y to exit SUPER.
+If you get this message set the privilege or use CTL-Y to exit SUPER.

 ## Miscellanous
 You can find many reference manuals at http://bitsavers.org/pdf/sds/sigma/cp-v/